 Who can make a VIS?

-You will usually be able to make a VIS if you suffered physical or psychological / psychiatric harm in a serious crime that involved:
+You will usually be able to make a VIS if you suffered physical or psychological / psychiatric harm in a serious crime that:

-You don’t have to have been a direct victim, you can be a witness who suffered psychological / psychiatric harm.
+You don’t have to have been a direct victim, you can be a witness who suffered harm.
 Both direct victims and witnesses are referred to as ‘primary’ victims.

-You can also make a VIS if you are an immediate family member of a victim who died as the result of a crime (a ‘family’ victim).
+You can also make a VIS if you are a close family member of a victim who died as the result of a crime (a ‘family’ victim).
 More than one member of a family can make a VIS.

 A judge can still decide to accept a VIS in other circumstances.
 If you want to make one, talk to the prosecutor as early as possible about whether you will be able to.

-A VIS is voluntary – it is up to you whether or not you make one.
-It is important to know that if you choose not to, the court will not take this to mean you have not been harmed.
+A VIS is voluntary – it is up to you whether you make one.
+It is important to know that if you choose not to, the court will not take this to mean you were not harmed.